solenee/ProjetDLP_maui/README.md

   framework.
 This library automatically identifies keyphrases in documents.
 It is meant for terminology extraction and semi-automatic topic indexing.
 It supports English, French, German and Spanish.
-  As an academic project developed in a short period of time, it is not meant to fully integrate Maui Library but to provide a working integration of the main functionalities of Maui.
+  As an academic project developed in a short period of time, our work is not meant to fully integrate Maui library but to provide a working integration of the main functionalities of Maui.